 What providers offer double up discounts?

 There are plenty of providers across NSW, VIC, QLD, SA and the ACT that offer gas alongside electricity.
-What’s surprising is that of the 15 dual fuel providers in the National Energy Market, only a handful are offering any incentive to double up.
+What’s surprising is that of the dual fuel providers operating in Australia, only a handful are offering any incentive to double up.
 Here are the providers currently dishing out double up discounts:

 What other kind of energy discounts are there?